andrewdyer/slim3-mailer/README.md

 ## Usage

 Attach the mailer to the container so it can be accessed anywhere you need.
+The mailer takes two arguements; an instance of `Slim\Views\Twig` and an optional array of SMTP settings.

 ```php
 $app = new \Slim\App;